 Damiana is a base herb or a supportive herb.
 As a base herb, damiana carries other herbs well with a solid texture.As a supportive herb, damiana supports the nervous system, acts as a natural mood lifter and aphrodisiac, and induces relaxation.
 In terms of taste, damiana is neutral, similar to cannabis, and overall this medicinal herb feels especially useful to people quitting tobacco.

 Mentioned in the Bible and used as a holy herb for centuries,hyssop is an expectorant that relieves irritation in the respiratory system's mucous membranes.
 It is used to purify the lungs and treat emphysema and is often combined with white horehound.

 Hyssop is also used to stimulate focus and soothe anxiety.
 These powerful cleansing capabilities may cause sweating in some people.

-Among Korean ginseng’s medicinal properties are improving breathing by dilating constricted blood vessels in the lungs and reducing anxiety and fatigue.
-Korean ginseng may also reduce the physical side-effects of stress such as high cortisol levels and cleanse the adrenal glands.
-Research also indicates that Korean ginseng may decrease the development of cancer in lung tissue.
+Among Korean ginseng'smedicinal properties are improving breathing by dilating constricted blood vessels in the lungs and reducing anxiety and fatigue.
+Korean ginseng may also reduce the physical side-effects of stress such withdrawal symptoms such as high cortisol levels and cleanse the adrenal glands.
+Research also indicates that Korean ginseng may decrease the development of lung cancer and in lung tissue.

 Mullein is a biennial herb that grows up to six feet or more where its flower stalks peak and is two feet wide at the base.
 It helps suppress coughing and has a long history of use as a lung tonic.
 Smoking mullein is like smoking nothing at all, never harsh, mild, and light, and has no flavor of its own—the ideal base herb.